Rabipedia/Rabipedia/README.md

 Allowing concrete achievements - academic or otherwise - to speak for me is quite uncomfortable, but they are the most convenient metric to hand someone who has no other data.

-🍁 January, 2021 I've completed my graduation from International Islamic University Chittagong.
+🍁 January 2021 I completed my graduation from International Islamic University Chittagong.

 🌻 Currently, I am learning MERN Stack development.

-🥅 2022 Goals: Learn more about web development and get a job.
+🥅 2024 Goals: Learn more about tech.

-🌺 I take great interest in reading,  I also love to travel and playing football.
+🌺 I take a great interest in reading,  and I also love to travel and play football.

 ## Coding-specific bit 💻